nate-allen/bulk-term-generator/README.txt

 == Screenshots ==

-1. Adding a big list of terms to a custom taxonomy
+1. Adding a big list of terms to a custom taxonomy, one per line.
+Optional: Specify the slug and/or description.
-2. Preview the terms before they're generated
+2. Preview the terms before they're generated.
+3. Watch the terms being created in real time.
+Pause or Cancel at any point.
+4. Adding or editing the slug and/or description before generating the terms is easy.

 == Changelog ==

+= 1.2.0 =
+* Added ability to escape commas

+= 1.1.0 =
+* Disabled line wrapping in the main text area

+= 1.0.2 =
+* Added screenshots

-= 0.1 =
+= 1.0.1 =
 * Initial release